carolwanjohi/hello-world-ai-agents/README.md

 # Hello World

-A proejct to learn about AI agents and their interactions.
+A project to learn about AI agents and their interactions.

 ## AI Agents